 Forest farm in Stardew Valley is one of the best farms you can have both in early and late games.
 You can’t go wrong if you decided to build one for your saved file.

-You can’t really deny the benefits of being able to get a headstart in farming.
+You can’t deny the benefits of being able to get a headstart in farming.
 Especially, if you opt to start with a forest farm.
 Of course, the standard farm will still be one of your best options if you’re not planning on long-term investments.

-For the most part in Stardew Valley, forest farms will really net you enough income to subsidize your everyday needs.
+For the most part in Stardew Valley, forest farms will net you enough income to subsidize your everyday needs.

 If your game is lagging or experiencing stutters, you might want to check this guide here.

 What exactly IS a forest farm and what is it so good?

 If you’ve been exploring the game for a while now, you might’ve already encountered the Secret Woods.
 For veterans, of course, this is well-known information.

 Forest farms are filled with bushes, which include abundant berry bushes.
 Forest farm’s clearings spawn large stumps, especially on the western part of it.
 Large stumps (or hardwood), seasonal forageable items, and various types of weeds (mixed seeds) are just some of the items you’ll get from owning a forest farm.

 Is there any real reason why you should choose Stardew Valley over any other types of farms?